opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 ---
 title: "Run graph algorithms"
-description: "Execute graph algorithms in Kuzu using the algo extension or NetworkX integration"
+description: "Execute graph algorithms in CypherDB using the algo extension or NetworkX integration"
 ---

 Network analysis is a field of data science and graph theory focused on understanding the connections and interactions between entities in a graph.
 By examining the structure and dynamics of these networks, analysts can reveal important properties such as influential nodes, community structures, and information flow.
 Applications of network analysis span diverse areas, including identifying key players in social networks, detecting fraud in financial systems, optimizing transportation routes, and mapping the spread of diseases in healthcare.

-When working with Kuzu, you can run graph algorithms in one of two ways:
+When working with CypherDB, you can run graph algorithms in one of two ways:

-1. `algo` extension: Run graph algorithms natively in Kuzu via the [algo extension](/extensions/algo).
+1. `algo` extension: Run graph algorithms natively in CypherDB via the [algo extension](/extensions/algo).
 2. `networkx`: Use the [NetworkX](https://networkx.org/documentation/stable/reference/index.html) library
-in Python to run almost any graph algorithm on a Kuzu subgraph.
+in Python to run almost any graph algorithm on a CypherDB subgraph.

 ## Prepare the dataset